maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module05.md

 </figure>

 I then downloaded [Autodesk Recap Pro](https://www.autodesk.com/products/recap/overview?plc=RECAP&term=1-YEAR&support=ADVANCED&quantity=1).
-The software is extremely powerful and is capable of generating 3D model based on at least 30 images with a maximum of a 100 per project.
+The software is extremely powerful and is capable of generating a 3D model based on at least 30 images with a maximum of a 100 per project.
 These images can be simply taken with a smartphone camera without even needing to be in precise spatial positions.
-It is unfortunately pricey but a free-trial exists and just like (almost) all Autodesk's products, it's free if you have an .edu mail address.
+It is unfortunately pricey but a free trial exists and just like (almost) all Autodesk's products, it's free if you have a .edu mail address.

  Recap will then try to reconstruct the point clouds in 3D and you can then slice or adjust the model before exporting it.
- The big advantage of Recap is the fact that the computing is done in the cloud !
+ The big advantage of Recap is the fact that the computing is done in the cloud!
 No need for a graphics card :smile:

 !!!notes
-    .edu account have a limited queue so waiting time is between 2-12hours, no need to panic neither to leave your laptop on, as it is processed online ;)
+    .edu account have a limited queue so the waiting time is between 2-12hours, no need to panic neither to leave your laptop on, as it is processed online ;)

 I was first not really convinced by the software capabilities so I took bad photos (no attention to lighting, blur or 3D completeness) of a bottle of beer.
 Surprisingly, the results were good !